JoachimBrasier/shadcn-stacked-progress-bar/README.md

 ### Method 2: Manual Installation

-If you prefer manual control, copy the stacked-progress-bar.tsx file into your components directory (e.g., src/stacked-progress-bar.tsx).
+If you prefer manual control, copy the stacked-progress-bar.tsx file into your components directory.

 ### Usage